In Energy Modelling Lab we believe that modelling the world can help creating an informed sustainable transition.

 MODELLING DANISH AGRICULTURE

-The model is build as part of a project for the Danish Energy Agency.
+The model is built as part of a project for the Danish Energy Agency.

 CLIMATE NEUTRAL AGRIGULTURE